 Expenses that can be directly attributed to a particular function are charged to that function.
 Expenses that relate to more than one function are allocated among applicable functions on the basis of objectively evaluated financial and nonfinancial data or reasonable subjective methods determined by management.
-Expenses that were allocated consist primarily of salary and related expenses, professional fees, rent, insurance, postage, dues, specific assistance, supplies and depreciation which have been allocated based on time and effort.
+Expenses that were allocated consist primarily of salary and related expenses, professional fees, rent, insurance, postage and delivery, dues and subscriptions, specific assistance, supplies, telephone and depreciation which have been allocated based on time and effort.